 - Take your case to court if the insurance adjuster refuses to pay you what you deserve

 - Make in-court appearances for you

-We will tirelessly advocate for you until we achieve the financial award you need to help you move forward more comfortably after your accident.
-We offer responsive legal care and will answer all your questions and frequently update you about your case.
+We want to tirelessly advocate for you until we achieve the financial award you need to help you move forward more comfortably after your accident.
+We offer responsive legal care and will answer all your questions.

 We also operate on contingency, meaning we do not accept any upfront or out-of-pocket payments.
 We get paid when you do; our fees come out of the settlement or court award we obtain on your behalf.

 What Else a Car Accident Lawyer Can Do for You